methyl8/Challenge-5-Workday-Scheduler/README.md

 ---
 ## Description
 Display an hourly calendar for the current work day.
 Each hour is displayed color-coded to denote past, current and future time blocks.
 Text can be added in each block, and when "Save" is clicked, it will be saved in local storage.
-If the text is removed, the item in local storage is cleared.
+If the text is removed, the item in local storage is removed.

 ## Link